LRawrerL/ACF_Notes/Chapter 4/Cloud Security.md

 - Has Customer Master Keys (CMK) to control access to data encryption keys that encrypt and decrypt data
 #### Cognito
 Provides solution to control access to AWS resource from application
-- Adds user sign-up, sing-up, and access control to web and mobile application
+- Adds user sign-in, sign-up, and access control to web and mobile application
 - Huge scaling
 - Support sign in through social identity providers like google etc.
 - Available globally on edge locations